This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 buildings, and any building with a heavy slate ot tile could

-as 2x6.
+as 2x6 planks.
 This was commonly used on churches, college buildings,

 and other institutions where a roof deck was needed to withstand